princefishthrower/chrisfrew.in/src/content/blog/interesting-monopoly-probabilities-to-defeat-your-relatives/index.md

 Truman Collins already did [a massive probability analysis of Monopoly in his blog in 2005.](http://www.tkcs-collins.com/truman/monopoly/monopoly.shtml#Markov).

-Jim Slater, the famous English bank businessman, [provides a breakdown of the expected returns of some of the monopolies (and independently matches what was found by me, I'll be proud to admit! (though the ROIs he mentions are different - perhaps he is calculating them without considering hotels/houses? :smile:) in the fourth episode of "The Mayfair Set" documentaries by Adam Curtis](https://www.youtube.com/watch?v=PdQ3ztGk0D4&t=57m38s), (though in the video he is referring to the English names of the properties, it's helpful that he still mentions the colors :joy:).
+Jim Slater, the famous English bank businessman, [provides a breakdown of the expected returns of some of the monopolies (and independently matches what was found by me, I'll be proud to admit! (though the ROIs he mentions are different - perhaps he is calculating them without considering hotels/houses? :smile:) in the fourth episode of "The Mayfair Set" documentaries by Adam Curtis](https://www.youtube.com/watch?v=PdQ3ztGk0D4&t=57m38s), (though in the video he is referring to the English names of the properties, it's helpful that he still mentions the colors 😂).

 ## Footnotes